Marine Mammal Commission

 Species Status

-Although there is a great deal of uncertainty about the number of North Pacific right whales before commercial whaling and now, there were at a minimum 10,000, and likely many more, whales distributed across the North Pacific before whaling whereas today there are probably no more than 500.
+Although there is a great deal of uncertainty about the number of North Pacific right whales before commercial whaling and now, there were at a minimum 10,000, and presumably many more, whales distributed across the North Pacific before whaling.
+Today, there are likely no more than 500 whales.

-Two populations of North Pacific right whales are now recognized, a western population currently found offshore of Russia and Japan, and an eastern population currently found primarily in the eastern Bering Sea.
-The eastern population is known primarily from whales observed on summer-fall feeding grounds in the southeastern Bering Sea (U.S. waters).
-That feeding aggregation was estimated in the late 2000s to number approximately only 30 whales.
+Two populations of North Pacific right whales are recognized, a western population currently found offshore of Russia and Japan, and an eastern population currently found primarily in the eastern Bering Sea (U.S. waters).
+The most recent population estimate for the eastern population of whales, based on a 2010 study of whales observed on their summer-fall feeding grounds in the southeastern Bering Sea, was approximately 31 whales.
 In addition, a few individuals have been detected in the northern Gulf of Alaska south of Kodiak Island.
 Thus, the eastern population is considered by experts to number no more than 50 whales, making it one of the smallest known populations of large whales in the world.
-No photo-id matches have been made between the animals in the Bering Sea and those in the Gulf of Alaska, opening the possibility that they are separate sub-populations.
-Researchers judged that four of the individuals in the documented southeastern Bering Sea feeding aggregation in the 2000s were calves or juveniles (based on size and associations), indicating that the whales were still reproducing.
-Genetic analyses of biopsy samples from 24 of the individuals revealed a 2:1 male to female sex ratio, suggesting that there were roughly just 10 females remaining in the feeding aggregation at that time.
 The small effective population size alone may put this population at extreme risk of extinction due to effects of inbreeding and the potential for random events to affect a large portion of the population.
-Acoustic monitoring has continued to detect the presence of right whales in the Bering Sea and some surrounding areas since the 2000s.
-In the last several years, scientific surveys have searched for North Pacific right whales in Alaskan waters but have found few individuals and none far outside previously known areas of occupation.

 What the Commission Is Doing

-For years, the Marine Mammal Commission has been highlighting the North Pacific right whale as a species of extreme conservation concern, and urging the National Marine Fisheries Service (NMFS) to increase funding and efforts to improve understanding of its biology and ecology and of the threats it faces from human activities.
+For years, the Marine Mammal Commission has been highlighting the North Pacific right whale as a species of extreme conservation concern.
 Our current efforts focus on three goals:

 • Acquiring new evidence of the species’ occurrence outside the Bering Sea, especially evidence of migratory or other movements and the location(s) of wintering/calving grounds or important feeding grounds south of the Aleutians or in the northern Gulf of Alaska.